FAQ's: Your Questions Answered

 In the event that an individual suffers an injury as the result of the negligence of any company or individual who may have left pits or other holes open contrary to the provisions of s.
 768.10, that company or individual shall be liable in damages to the injured person in an amount double the actual damages sustained, which may be recovered in any court of competent jurisdiction.

 While it is important to remember that a property owner has a responsibility to keep their premises safe from unreasonably dangerous conditions, and may have liability if someone is injured while on their property, the analysis of who may be responsible for an injury should not end there.
 Municipalities often go on the private and public property to install and maintain utilities and provide other services.
 Many times, in the course and scope of the municipality’s activities, ground excavation occurs.
 If a hole or pit is left open as a result of those activities, and someone falls in and is injured, the municipality may be found to be negligent and accountable for any injuries which may result.
 The same is true for private contractors such as swimming pool companies, cable TV installers, utilities providers and landscapers.

 Have you or a loved one been injured as the result of falling in a pit or hole on another’s property?
 If so, you may have a claim for damages.
 Determining whether someone is responsible for your injury, and identifying all the parties responsible for your injury, can sometimes be difficult and confusing.
 You need the assistance of an experienced and knowledgeable legal professional to help you.
 You need a law firm like Dan Newlin Injury Attorneys.
 Our firm has helped over 10,000 injured people with personal injury claims and would be honored to assist you.
-Call us at (407) 888-8000.
+Call us at 800-257-1822.
 The call is free, don’t hesitate.
 Get the answers you deserve to all of the questions you may have concerning slip and fall personal injuries.
 Call today, call now.